-Additionally, the entire Executive Board, by applying the precepts of the Risk Management Policy, as well as of the Code of Business Conduct and of the Manual of Negotiation over the regular management of the Company, is constantly verifying and assessing its effectiveness, and it may suggest to the Chief Executive Officer, to the Chief Financial, Investors Relations Officer, to the Corporate Affairs and Compliance Vice President Officer, or directly to the Board of Directors, whenever it deems applicable, the occasional need for review in the current systems, controls and policies.
-The last appreciation by members of the Board of Directors regarding the efficacy of such systems, controls and policies occurred at a meeting held on May 13, 2020.
+Additionally, the entire Executive Board, by applying the precepts of the Risk Management Policy, as well as of the Code of Business Conduct and of the Manual of Negotiation over the regular management of the Company, is constantly verifying and assessing its effectiveness, and it may suggest to the Chief Executive Officer, to the Chief Financial, Investors Relations Officer, to the Legal and Compliance Vice President Officer, or directly to the Board of Directors, whenever it deems applicable, the occasional need for review in the current systems, controls and policies.
+The last appreciation by members of the Board of Directors regarding the efficacy of such systems, controls and policies occurred at the meetings held on December 22, 2021 and June 1st and 2nd, 2022.